tc39/proposal-Array.prototype.includes/test/README.md

 # `Array.prototype.contains` Tests

 These tests are written in test262 format.
-To run them against the reference implementation, do
+To run them against the reference implementation (which only works in Node 0.11), do

 ```bash
 $ npm install